 - Does not support RAW format.

 This is an entry-level camera that offers great features at low price.
 It is equipped with a 20.1 megapixel CCD sensor with an ISO range of 100-3200.
 The 8x optical lens offers a focal range of 25-200mm and allows for a 5cm minimum iAuto focusing ability.
-The camera has an Optical SteadyShot Image Stabilization with Active Mode, Intelligent Auto Mode (iAuto), and Face Detection technology detects up to eight individual faces and adjusts focus.
+The camera has an Optical SteadyShot Image Stabilization with Active Mode, Intelligent Auto Mode (iAuto), and Face Detection technology that detects up to eight individual faces and adjusts focus.

 You can also enhance your images with built-in effects that adjust skin tone and texture or even whiten teeth.
 Controls are kept at a minimum for ease of use and the body is quite sleek with black/Silver finishes.
 The 2.7″ screen has a 230K-dot resolution and isn’t touch-sensitive, but that’s as much as you can expect at the price.

 - Reasonably attractive images in good light.